 The expanded text ads aren’t currently a feature in Google’s AdWords platform, but will be soon.
 This is just one of many updates coming to a revamped AdWords.
 No word yet on when this platform will be released to the public, but it’s already being actively beta tested by select users.

 Google’s focus on updates to its paid advertising service show how much focus the company is placing on paid advertising.
 So much so, that some businesses feel as if there’s no other way to rank within the search engine.
-As many updates as AdWords and paid search have receive in the past few month, organic search isn’t far behind.
+As many updates as Google AdWords and paid search have receive in the past few month, organic search isn’t far behind.

 Ads stop displaying in search results sidebars